easonluo727/NGS-Guide/03_CLIPseq.md

 ## IV.
 STAR
 **Spliced Transcripts Alignment to a Reference**

 It is basically an aligner that maps reads to genome.
 STAR tells where this read most likely come from, including **chromosome**, **genomic coordinate**, **strand**, and **alignment quality** (how confident it is).
 To do its job, STAR needs STAR index and FASTQ files.
 STAR index is a shortcut table that lets STAR quickly find matching positions.

-It outputs an alignment file in SAM or BAM format, which will be discussed later.
+STAR outputs an alignment file in SAM or BAM format.

 ## V. Samtools